-Many regions in the United States have excessive levels of ammonia in their drinking water sources (e.g., ground and surface waters) as a result of naturally occurring processes, agricultural and urban runoff, concentrated animal feeding operations, municipal wastewater treatment plants, and other sources.
+Many regions in the United States have excessive levels of ammonia in their drinking water sources (e.g., ground and surface waters) as a result of naturally occurring processes, agricultural and urban runoff, concentrated animal feeding operations, municipal wastewater treatment plants and other sources.

 Ammonia in water may also pose problems with water treatment effectiveness.
 For example, in source waters containing both ammonia and arsenic, the ammonia may negatively impact the removal of arsenic by creating a chlorine demand, therefore reducing the availability of chlorine needed to oxidize the arsenic.
-Lastly, water systems that have ammonia in their source water and desire to maintain a free chlorine residual will need to add additional chlorine to overcome the demand of ammonia.
-Clearly, the complete oxidation of source water ammonia prior to or as part of the water treatment process would eliminate the potential negative impacts of nitrification on distribution system water quality.
+Lastly, water systems that have ammonia in their source water and a desire to maintain a free chlorine residual will need to add additional chlorine to overcome the demand of ammonia.
+The complete oxidation of source water ammonia prior to or as part of the water treatment process would eliminate the potential negative impacts of nitrification on distribution system water quality.

 Treatment options are available for this contaminant; NoMonia is one such treatment approach to reduce source water ammonia.
 The process relies on bacteria to convert ammonia to nitrate.
 As a result, a more biologically stable water is produced, nitrification in the distribution system is not an issue, and free chlorine residual is easily achieved.

 Lower the harmful levels of ammonia that can occur in municipal water treatment systems and drinking water systems.
 If your water has high levels of this contaminant, contact us or fill out a site profile form and we’ll start working on a customized solution for you.